-- I. If any person, without authority, shall place any obstruction in a highway, or cause any defect, insufficiency, or want of repair of a highway which renders it unsuitable for public travel, he or she shall be liable to the state for all damages to the highway, including full and current replacement costs of protective barriers, and any structure or device that is part of the highway or turnpike system, when maintained by the state, or to the municipality for all damages to a highway, including full and current replacement costs of protective barriers and any structure or device that is part of the highway, when maintained by the municipality, and for all damages and costs which the state or municipality shall be compelled to pay to any person injured by such obstruction, defect, insufficiency, or want of repair as established through an appropriate contribution claim or under the rules of joint and several liability. - II.
+I. If any person, without authority, shall place any obstruction in a highway, or cause any defect, insufficiency, or want of repair of a highway which renders it unsuitable for public travel, he or she shall be liable to the state for all damages to the highway, including full and current

+- 1 replacement costs of protective barriers, and any structure or device that is part of the 2 highway or turnpike system, when maintained by the state, or to the municipality for all damages 3 to a highway, including full and current replacement costs of protective barriers and any 4 structure or device that is part of the highway, when maintained by the municipality, and for all damages and costs which the state or municipality shall be compelled to pay to any person 5 6 injured by such obstruction, defect, insufficiency, or want of repair as established through an - II.
 "Full and current replacement cost" as used in this section means actual or reasonable estimates of labor, including contracted labor, material, equipment, and overhead.
-Such costs shall not be reduced for depreciation. - 135 Repeal.
-1959; 286, relative to the Sandwich Notch and Dale Road in the towns of Sandwich 34 and Thornton, is repealed. - 35 Department of Transportation; Disposal of Highway or Turnpike Funded Real Estate.
-36 Amend the section heading for RSA 4:39-c to read as follows: - 37 4:39-c Disposal of Highway, Federal, or Turnpike Funded Real Estate.
+Such costs shall not be reduced for depreciation. - 11 136 Repeal.
+1959; 286, relative to the Sandwich Notch and Dale Road in the towns of Sandwich 12 and Thornton, is repealed. - 137 Department of Transportation; Disposal of Highway or Turnpike Funded Real Estate.
+13 14 Amend the section heading for RSA 4:39-c to read as follows: - 15 4:39-c Disposal of Highway, Federal, or Turnpike Funded Real Estate.